pybites/pybites.github.io-source/content/django-rest-tips-api.md

 Great!

-Note that Django migrations are comitted to source code so I did not have to generate them (`makemigrations`) again!
+Note that Django migrations are committed to source code so I did not have to generate them (`makemigrations`) again!

 ### Superuser